sosiristseng/blog-hugo-codeit/posts/linux/install-from-text/index.md

-# Pass arguments from text files
+# Arguments from text files

 Passing arguments to a command from a text file.